-Ashleigh Bowers is the Area Manager at Omni Hotels and Resorts.
-She’s also an adjunct professor at New York University, where she teach Managing The Hotel Sales Process course for graduate students.
+Ashleigh Bowers Narcelles is the Area Manager at Omni Hotels and Resorts.
+Previously, she was an adjunct professor at New York University, where she taught Managing The Hotel Sales Process course for graduate students.

 Tell me about yourself?
 Personally and professionally

 I am a passionate and fun loving person.
 My family is everything to me.
-I love to travel and enjoy learning about cultures near and far.
+I enjoy spending time with my daughter, husband, dog, family, and friends, especially if it’s on the beach!
+My happiest of times is when I am traveling and learning about new and different cultures.
 Food is a favorite and I am always up for trying something new.

-As the manager of business travel and sales, what are three things people might not know about the company?
+As the manager of business travel and sales, can you tell us things people might not know about the company?

 Omni is a company dedicated to its employees and the world we live in.
 My favorite initiative our company has is its Say Goodnight to Hunger program.
 Since June 2016, when the program launched, Omni Hotels & Resorts has made a donation to Feeding America that provides a meal for every booking made.